Confirmed COVID-19 cases may develop varying symptoms. What should be done at each stage and when is recovery determined?

 COVID-19 SymptomsThe most common symptoms experienced by COVID-19 patients resemble influenza and it is likely that one or more of them will appear over the course of the disease

-Severity of Illness and At-Risk GroupsDifferent conditions of patients
+Severity and At-Risk GroupsDifferent conditions of patients

 IsolationIf you tested positive on a COVID-19 test, you are required to stay in isolation and under medical supervision until you receive a certificate of recovery